vdice/fwf-examples/samples/todo-mvc/readme.md

 ## Building the Application

 The application is built using the `spin build` command.
-As the `frontend` is implement using VueJS and the `api` is implemented with TinyGo, Node.JS and TinyGo must be installed on the system before invoking `spin build`
+As the `frontend` is implemented using VueJS and the `api` is implemented with TinyGo, Node.JS and TinyGo must be installed on the system before invoking `spin build`

 ## Running locally